ZsoltTanko/inline-llm-lens/docs/STATUS.md

 - ✅ Hotkey-driven flow with graceful failure when AX is unavailable.
 - ✅ Right-click Services flow with selected text passed in.
 - ✅ Configurable models, Keychain-stored keys, model picker in panel.
-- ✅ ≥3 modes (we ship 7).
+- ✅ User-defined presets (one seeded on first launch; user owns the catalog from then on).
-- ✅ Robustness: missing API key, missing AX, no selection, network errors, no clipboard destruction unless explicitly enabled.
+- ✅ Robustness: missing API key, missing AX, no selection, network errors.
+The Cmd+C clipboard fallback is **enabled by default** so highlighted text in Chrome / Cursor / Slack / Electron is captured out of the box; the previous pasteboard contents are saved and restored.
+Users can disable it in Settings → Capture.
 - ✅ Privacy: no telemetry, no background capture, no cloud backend, selection only sent on explicit invocation.

 ## Known limitations

 These are user-facing limitations baked into the MVP shape, not bugs:

-- **Browser web content, Terminal, Electron apps don't expose AX text** — hotkey path returns empty for them.
-Workarounds: use right-click Services or enable clipboard fallback.
-Per spec §22.2/22.5, dedicated browser extensions and per-app adapters are post-MVP.
+- **Browser web content, Terminal, Electron apps don't expose AX text** — the AX path returns nothing for them.
+Mitigated by the Cmd+C clipboard fallback (on by default); right-click Services also works.
+Per spec §22.2/22.5, dedicated browser extensions and per-app adapters are still post-MVP.
 - **`Settings…` briefly shows a Dock icon** while open — required by SwiftUI's `Settings { }` scene under `LSUIElement`.
 Acceptable per spec UX bar; not worth the engineering cost to fix in MVP.
 - **No history UI** — `LocalHistoryStore` is scaffolded and feature-flagged off by default (spec §15 recommendation).
 When enabled, history is written to `~/Library/Application Support/InlineLLMLens/history.json`.
 There's no in-app browser for it yet (spec §22.8).
 - **First request after long idle pays TLS setup cost** (~1–2s for OpenAI).
 Subsequent requests reuse the connection.